-The stability of a ship throughout the entire range of draughts to that draught which corresponds to the least freeboard assigned shall satisfy the requirements of Part IV "Stability" of the Rules for the Classification and Construction of Sea-Going Ships.
+The stability of a ship throughout the entire range of draughts to that draught which corresponds to the least freeboard assigned shall satisfy the requirements of Part IV "Stability" of the RS Rules/C.

 3.1.5 Information on ship stability.